luxfi/docs/docs/nodes/maintain/setting-up-node-monitoring.md

 `http://your-node-host-ip:9090/targets`.
 You should see three targets enabled:

 - Prometheus
-- LuxGo
+- Luxd
 - `luxd-machine`

 Make sure that all of them have `State` as `UP`.

 :::info

-If you run your LuxGo node with TLS enabled on your API port, you will need to manually edit the `/etc/prometheus/prometheus.yml` file and change the `luxd` job to look like this:
+If you run your Luxd node with TLS enabled on your API port, you will need to manually edit the `/etc/prometheus/prometheus.yml` file and change the `luxd` job to look like this: